10usb/assembler/README.md

     mov A 23
     tlt A (1 << 5)
     + add A 1

+image:
+    include "binary.file"
 ```

 ## Still needs to be added
- - build-in $ variables
- - defining enum types
- - include other files
+ - import other files
- - direct import of other file contents as data
+ - direct include other file contents
  - User-friendly error messages
  - Think of a better name (cli command?)

  ## Whishes
  - array types using the square brackets [] to allow passing an array of bytes and misusing it as memory addresses or indirect selectors
+ - build-in $ variables for offset and origin values